-- 10.2.1 Applications to enter the National Basketball League must be accompanied with payment of the full Entry at the time of making the league entry for that season. - 10.2.2.
-The Entry Fee is automatically forfeited if the Club withdraws their entry.
-If entry into any Competition is declined the Entry Fee will be refunded in full. - 10.2.3 All Clubs (must also pay an annual Club Affiliation Fee to be received by Basketball England no later than 1 September preceding the season in question. - 10.3 Surety Fees - 10.3.1 All Clubs must place a Surety Fee on deposit with Basketball England at the time of making a league entry.
+- 10.2.1 Applications to enter the National Basketball League must be paid by the stipulated deadline set by Basketball England.
+Basketball England reserves the right to withdraw a team from the competition if they fail to pay their entry fees. - 10.2.2 The Entry Fee is automatically forfeited if the Club withdraws their entry.
+If entry into any Competition is declined the Entry Fee will be refunded in full. - 10.2.3 All Clubs must also pay an annual Club Affiliation Fee to be received by Basketball England no later than 1 September preceding the season in question.

+10.3 Surety Fees

+10.3.1 All Clubs must place a Surety Fee on deposit with Basketball England at the time of making a league entry.
 For senior teams the cost is £630.00 for junior teams the cost is £100.00.

-- 10.3.2 Where a Club has two or more Senior Teams competing in the NBL, it shall pay an additional fee of £200 for each of its 'subsequent' Teams over and above the single Surety Fee it has lodged.
+- 10.3.2 Where a Club has two or more Senior Teams competing in the NBL, it shall pay an additional fee of £200.00 for each of its 'subsequent' Teams over and above the single Surety Fee it has lodged.
 Where a club has two or more junior teams competing in the NBL, it shall pay an additional £50.00 for each 'subsequent teams' over and above the single surety fee it has lodged.
 The single Surety Fee will always be paid initially - 10.3.3 Where a Club has Surety Fee at the end of the Season and intends to participate in the NBL in the following Season, the Surety Fee will be retained by Basketball England throughout the close season period.
 Where a club does not make an entry into the league, Basketball England will refund the money by BACS.
-However, where a club does not fulfil this request by the 31 December following the previous season the team played within the league, Basketball England will retain the surety fee. - 10.3.4 Where a Team withdraws from a competition the following fines will apply: - a) before June 30th preceding the season in question, Basketball England will refund the surety fee only.
-After June 30th Basketball England shall be entitled to retain half of the surety fee.
-After the 31st August Basketball England will retain the surety fee in addition to any fines that may be levied in accordance with Regulation 49.16.
-Any remaining funds will then be refunded to the club via BACS. - 10.4 Entry to Cup Competitions - 10.4.1 Entry to the senior competitions shall include automatic entry into Cup Competitions for which the Club is eligible unless the Club informs Basketball England that it does not wish to participate in these Cup Competitions at the time of league entry; SAVE IN RESPECT OF Division 1 Men & Women and Division 2 Men and women, where participation in all Cup Competitions is mandatory. - 10.4.2 Clubs that have not applied for entry to the NBL may enter the National Cup competitions by making an application to Basketball England at the time of league entry An entry fee of £100.00 for seniors and £50.00 for junior teams must accompany such applications.
+However, where a club does not fulfil this request by the 31 December following the previous season the team played within the league, Basketball England will retain the surety fee. - 10.3.4 Where a Team withdraws from a competition the following fines will apply: - a) before June 30 preceding the season in question, Basketball England will refund the surety fee only. - b) between July 1 and August 31 Basketball England shall be entitled to retain half of the surety fee. - c) after the 31 August Basketball England will retain the surety fee in addition to any fines that may be levied in accordance with Regulation 49.16.
+Any remaining funds will then be refunded to the club via BACS.

+10.4 Entry to Cup Competitions

+- 10.4.1 Entry to the senior competitions shall include automatic entry into Cup Competitions for which the Team is eligible unless the Club informs Basketball England that it does not wish to participate in these Cup Competitions at the time of league entry; save in respect of Division 1 Men & Women and Division 2 Men and Women, where participation in all Cup Competitions is mandatory. - 10.4.2 Clubs that have not applied for entry to the NBL may enter the National Cup competitions by making an application to Basketball England.
+An entry fee of £100.00 for senior teams and £65.00 for junior teams must accompany such applications.